-Tags: Art Direction, Campaign, Editorial Environment, Brand Journalism, Branded content, Branding, Catalogue, Concept, Identity
+Tags: Art Direction and Design, Creative Direction and Filmmaking, Strategy and Design Thinking, Brand Journalism, Branded content, Branding, Catalogue, Concept, Identity

 Creative idea by Albert Folch and Rafa Martínez